 Watch the planes come and go from all over the world.
 Here are a few handy guides:

-Catch up on life over a regional microbrew and brats at the Seattle Tap Room.
+Catch up on life over a beer and small plates at Starbucks Evenings.

 Or savor a butterbeer macaron and a glass of champagne with your BFF during her layover at Lady Yum macarons.
 They serve signature flavors like honey lavender, raspberry chardonnay, and espresso fudge alongside mini-bottles of sparkling and local wines.
 And, pick up a few for your holiday party.
 (We won’t tell that you did not make them yourself.)
 The airport location is the only south side location, and will save you the drive to Kirkland or downtown Seattle.

 C Terminal, near Alaska Airlines, open seven days a week